Pranjal-SB/OutN/README.md

 just run run.bat by double clicking it
 - it will automatically install the dependencies and run the program for you in a seperate window.
+- the program will ask for your bot token  and rare ping [role id](https://discordhelp.net/role-id) on initialisation and then will save it to 'config.ini' so that it does not ask you every time it runs.

 ### manual